- Location: Germany - Cologne

 Where: Cologne, Germany

 Located on the Rhine River, Cologne is an ideal site for study in Germany.
-It is rich in art and culture, and although its history reaches back to Roman times, it is a modern and vibrant center.
+It is rich in art and culture, and although its history dates back to Roman times, it is a modern and vibrant center.
 Known as the broadcast center of Germany, Cologne is also one of the country’s most cosmopolitan cities, with large ethnic neighborhoods and international arts festivals.
 Cologne is considered a university city, with more than 100,00 students studying at more than 20 institutes of higher education.

 Academics